-Palbociclib plus letrozole versus weekly paclitaxel, both in combination with trastuzumab plus pertuzumab, as neoadjuvant treatment for patients with HR+/HER2+ early breast cancer: primary results from the randomized phase II TOUCH trial (IBCSG 55-17)
+Palbociclib plus letrozole versus weekly paclitaxel, both in combination with trastuzumab plus pertuzumab, as neoadjuvant treatment for patients with HR-positive/HER2-positive early breast cancer: primary results from the randomized phase II TOUCH trial (IBCSG 55-17)

 - Author(s)

-- Malorni, L; Tyekucheva, S; Gombos, A; Hasler-Strub, U; Zamagni, C; Chakiba-Brugère, C; Colleoni, M; Mueller, A; Minisini, AM; Taylor, D; Salmon, JP; Gallerani, E; Cariello, A; Fontana, A; Roschitzki-Voser, H; Kammler, R; Ruepp, B; Loi, S; Viale, G; Regan, MM; Brain, E; Biganzoli, L; International Breast Cancer Study Group (a division of ETOP IBCSG Partners Foundation); TOUCH Trial (IBCSG 55-17) Investigators;
+- Malorni, L; International Breast Cancer Study Group (a division of ETOP IBCSG Partners Foundation); Tyekucheva, S; Gombos, A; Hasler-Strub, U; Zamagni, C; Chakiba-Brugère, C; Colleoni, M; Mueller, A; Minisini, AM; Taylor, D; Salmon, JP; Gallerani, E; Cariello, A; Fontana, A; Roschitzki-Voser, H; Kammler, R; Ruepp, B; Loi, S; Viale, G; Regan, MM; Brain, E; Biganzoli, L; TOUCH Trial (IBCSG 55-17) Investigators;

 - Journal Title